 Singly linked linear lists can be implemented with the use of sentinels, just like the queues.
 In that case, when the program starts, one or two such elements are created.
 Thanks to them the functions that implement the operations of adding and removing elements of the list don't have to check some of the conditions.
 The lists can also be implemented with the use of multidimensional arrays.
-The first row of the array stores the values of the elements of the list and the second one stores the values of the indices which correspond to the addresses of the next element of the list.
-Unfortunately, the capacity of the list is limited and the operation of adding a new element is complicated to implement, because it requires of coping some of the elements of the array.
-Such an activity may also be required by the operation removing an element from the list.
-Both operations, however, can be implemented differently, but it requires defining, that a specific value of the index in the second row of the array indicates a removed element of the list.
+The first row of the array stores the values of the elements of the list and the second one stores the values of the indices which correspond to the addresses of the next elements of the list.
+Unfortunately, the capacity of the list is limited and the operation of adding a new element is hard to implement, because it requires coping some of the elements of the array.
+Such an activity may also be required by the operation of removing an element from the list.
+Both operations, however, can be implemented in a different way, but it requires specifying, that a special value of the index in the second row of the array indicates a removed element of the list.